Functorial desingularization of quasi-excellent schemes in characteristic zero: the non-embedded case: Extending to schemes with small singular locus

 \subsubsection{Rig-smoothness}

-Let $A$ be an adic ring and $B=A\{T_1\.
+Let $A$ be an adic ring and let $B=A\{T_1\.
 T_n\}/I$ be topologically finitely generated over $A$.
-Following \cite{Elk}, one defines a Jacobian ideal $H_{B/A}$ (see also \cite[\S3.3]{temdes}).
-The construction of $H_{B/A}$ is compatible with formal localizations, hence one obtains a Jacobian ideal $H_{\gtY/\gtX}$ for any finite type morphism $f:\gtY\to\gtX$.
+Following \cite{Elk}, one defines a Jacobian ideal $H\subseteq B$ that depends on some choices (see also \cite[\S3.3]{temdes}) and shows that its radical $H_{B/A}=\sqrt{H}$ depends only on $A$ and $B$.
+Moreover, the construction of $H_{B/A}$ is compatible with formal localizations, hence one obtains a reduced Jacobian ideal $H_{\gtY/\gtX}$ for any finite type morphism $f\:\gtY\to\gtX$.
 One can view the corresponding closed subscheme of $\gtY$ as the non-smoothness locus of $f$.
 In particular, $f$ is smooth if and only if $H_{\gtY/\gtX}=\calO_\gtY$.
-An arbitrary morphism $f:\gtY\to\gtX$ is {\em rig-smooth} if it is of finite type and $H_{\gtY/\gtX}$ is open.
+An arbitrary morphism $f\:\gtY\to\gtX$ is {\em rig-smooth} if it is of finite type and $H_{\gtY/\gtX}$ is open.
+The following remark will not be used, so the reader not familiar with non-archimedean geometry can safely skip it.

 \begin{rem} (i) Intuitively, rig-smoothness means that the "generic fiber" of $f$ is smooth.